Getting here

 Signature route

-If you have a car, do not treat the Fruit Loop as an afterthought.
+If you have a car, give the Fruit Loop its own block.
 It is the easiest way to turn a basic Gorge weekend into a Hood River-specific trip.

 Mount Hood and higher-elevation routes can be a different trip than downtown Hood River.
 Build a town or brewery fallback so weather does not wreck the weekend.